Lucerne Travel Pass / Tell Pass: Is it worth it?

 If you know your Lake Lucerne itinerary

-If you know your itinerary then it’s easy to figure out if the Tell Pass is worth it.
+If you know your itinerary then it’s easy to figure out if the Lucerne Travel Pass is worth it.
 Simply:

 - Note down your Lake Lucerne itinerary on a spreadsheet and add an extra row at the bottom for the ‘pass price’

-- Create three columns, one for individual tickets, one for the Tell Pass and one for the Swiss Half Fare Card (the best alternative to the Tell Pass)
+- Create three columns, one for individual tickets, one for the Lucerne Travel Pass and one for the Swiss Half Fare Card (the best alternative to the Lucerne Pass)

 - Go to SBB.ch and search each train/bus/boat route you’re taking on the public network.
 Note down the price for each trip with the Half Fare Card as well as the full fare price.
 Note: The SBB website automatically shows you the half fare price as the ‘from’ price so you’ll need to select full fare on the next page to see the actual full price.